 If you and your healthcare providers decide to stop your antidepressant medication, your health care provider will likely suggest that you gradually lower the dose that you are taking before you completely stop taking the medication.
 This is to help prevent withdrawal symptoms that some people experience when they suddenly stop taking antidepressant medications.
 Withdrawal should be avoided in pregnancy because it is not known what effects this could have on a pregnancy.

-I’ve had problems with substance abuse in the past.
+I’ve had problems with substance misuse in the past.
 Will this influence my treatment for depression during pregnancy?

-Studies have shown that depression during pregnancy is associated with legal and illegal substance abuse.
-It is believed that some women turn to substance abuse as a way of coping with their depression.
-However, substance abuse is usually more harmful than proper treatment for depression.
+Studies have shown that depression during pregnancy is associated with legal and illegal substance misuse.
+It is believed that some women misuse substances as a way of coping with their depression.
+However, substance misuse is usually more harmful than proper treatment for depression.
 Even in small to moderate amounts, drinking alcohol, smoking and using street drugs during pregnancy have been linked to serious, harmful effects to a pregnancy and the baby.
-In this case, controlling depression with medications prescribed by a healthcare provider may help prevent more serious problems from substance abuse.*
+In this case, controlling depression with medications prescribed by a healthcare provider may help prevent more serious problems from substance abuse.

 I’m considering trying an alternative treatment for my depression during my pregnancy.
 Is this safe?

-Many herbal remedies, supplements or other nontraditional therapies have not been studied enough to know if they are safe to use during pregnancy.
+Many herbal remedies, supplements or other nontraditional therapies have not been studied enough to know if they are okay to use during a pregnancy.
 It is important to discuss any alternative therapies that you are considering with your obstetric and mental healthcare providers before you use them.
-You may also contact MotherToBaby to speak with a specialist about specific treatments and possible risks to a pregnancy.
+You may also contact MotherToBaby to speak with a specialist about specific treatments and available research on use in a pregnancy.

 I feel so sad and have so little energy that I am having trouble going to my prenatal health care provider’s appointments.
 Is this a problem?